About the city

 Edinburgh is a compact city and most venues are located within easy walking distance of each other.
 During August, the quickest way to get between venues can often be on foot.
 Some venues are within a stone’s throw of one another – particularly in the Old Town, where you wouldn’t need more than five to ten minutes to walk from the Royal Mile to many Old Town venues.

 Edinburgh has plenty of cyclists, so if you’re thinking of bringing your bike along you will be in good company.
 But remember the city is quite hilly!
-The Fringe Programme map includes information on some useful routes.
-A more complete cycling map of Edinburgh can be found on innertubemap.com.
+You can find a complete cycling map of Edinburgh on innertubemap.com.

 Edinburgh’s Lothian bus network is excellent, covering not just the city but also its outskirts including Queensferry, East Lothian and Midlothian; most venues have a bus stop near by.

-Single fares cost £1.80 but if you’re taking two or more journeys in a day then a Lothian Dayticket (£4.50) or a LATEticket (£4.00) are the best value for you.
+Single fares cost £2 but if you’re taking three or more journeys in a day then a Lothian Dayticket (£5) or a LATEticket (£4.50) are the best value for you.

-Please note: unless you're using a Ridacard or the Lothian Bus M-Tickets App, you'll need to provide the exact fare on the bus, as drivers don't have access to cash to give change.
+Please note: unless you're using a Ridacard, contactless payment or the Lothian Bus M-Tickets App, you'll need to provide the exact fare on the bus, as drivers don't have access to cash to give change.

-There's a tramline running direct from Edinburgh Airport to York Place via Princes Street and St Andrew Square.
+There's a tramline running direct from Edinburgh Airport to Newhaven via Princes Street, St Andrew Square and Leith.
 You can choose from several ticketing options which work on both trams and buses.
-Timetable information can be found at Transport for Edinburgh, and also on the Transport for Edinburgh App.
+Timetable information can be found at Transport for Edinburgh, and also on the Transport for Edinburgh app.

 Please note: you must buy your tram ticket before you board, via ticketing machines on the tram platform.